relaxdiego/aircraft/README.md

 ## Running the Tests in Multiple Python Versions

-More often than not your charm needs to support more than one version of Python.
+More often than not you want to be able to support more than one version of Python.
 This is where tox comes in.
 Just run the following to get test results for all Python versions listed in tox.ini's envlist config option